 Between harvest season, music and film fests, and holiday fun, fall is typically prime time for California festivals.
 This year, of course, some events have been cancelled due to COVID-19, but others have figured out ways to carry on anyway.
 Some organizers are offering outdoor events with built-in distancing (say, public art displays), while others are holding drive-thru or online events, so you can watch new films or dog-surfing contests from home.

 The silver lining?
 This fall, you could potentially enjoy two or more fall events every weekend—and in different cities.
-Here are 23 ways to make the most of the season:
+Here are 23 ways to make the most of the season, listed in order of their starting dates:

 Through Sept.
 20: Wide Open Walls, Sacramento